rahul385/Iris-Flower-Classification/README.md

   * AdaBoost
   * XGBoost

-I chose XGBoost as the final model for this project.
+I used XGBoost as the final model for this project.
 The accuracy score was .977

 * `Iris_Profile_Report.html` : Profiling report of the data set